Creating Sahha Webhooks and capturing events using Node.js and Express

 Dependencies explained:

-• express: A web framework for Node.js that simplifies the creation of web servers and APIs.
-It provides a robust set of features for web and mobile applications.
+: A web framework for Node.js that simplifies the creation of web servers and APIs.
+It provides a robust set of features for web and mobile applications.body-parser

-• dotenv: A module that loads environment variables from a .env file into process.env.
-This helps manage configuration variables in a single place, keeping them secure and out of your codebase.
+.
+This helps manage configuration variables in a single place, keeping them secure and out of your codebase.nodemon

 Before we continue setting up our server, we need to create a webhook in the Sahha dashboard.
 If you haven’t already you will need to create a free Sahha account and sign in.
 Once you have signed in to your Sahha account, navigate to the webhooks section.